A Litigator’s Guide to Remote Deposition Basics

 SOME CONSIDERATIONS TO THINK ABOUT WITH EXHIBITS

 The best practice for dealing with exhibits is to have them scanned in PDF format, and in a folder dedicated to the deposition on your computer’s desktop.
-With RemoteDepo™ and InstantExhibit™ by U.S. Legal Support, you can drag and drop the exhibits into your remote deposition, introduce them during the proceeding, and publish them to all parties and the witness.
+With RemoteDepo™ and InstantExhibit+™ by U.S. Legal Support, you can drag and drop the exhibits into your remote deposition, introduce them during the proceeding, utilize a managed ongoing repository and publish them to all parties and the witness.

 If possible, name document exhibit files using a description of the document, so that you can quickly search for it without having to open up multiple files to find what you are looking for and put your exhibit files in numbered order before introducing them.
 Some software (Acrobat Pro) permits you to quickly make an exhibit sticker yourself.
 If you prefer to leave it for the reporter to take care of, that is fine as well.
 If you wish to have a paralegal or other support staff attend virtually and manage the exhibits during the deposition, that can be easily arranged.